Optimal investment and consumption under logarithmic utility and uncertainty model: Introduction

-Several developments have been implemented on this subject, whether for the dual approach or the BSDE approach.
+Several developments have been implemented on this subject, whether using the duality method \cite{FG06,Que04,Sch07} or stochastic control techniques based on backward stochastic differential equations \cite{BMS05,FMM17}.
+Using duality technical combined a PDE approach to the dual problem, Hernández and Schied \cite{HerSchied07} succeeded in characterizing the optimal value function using HJB equation.
 In this paper we studies the robust utility maximization problem in incomplete market setting.
 We characterize the value function of our optimization problem using the quadratic BSDE.
-This was worked out through the class of nonlinear expectation called $g^*$- expectation.
+This was worked out through the class of nonlinear expectation called $g^*$- expectation. \\ This paper is organized as follows: Section 2 provides the problem setting, the necessary notations, conceptions and some properties about the $g$-martingales.section 3 is devoted to the notion of $g-$ expectation.
+In section 4, we specify the financial market and the set of admissible strategies.
+In section 5, we characterize the optimal investment-consumption strategy by using backward stochastic differential equation.Finally we treat an example corresponding to the case of entropic penalty.